smurfie/competitive-programming/README.md

 This repos it is meant to hold solutions for different competitive programming platforms and contests in different languages.

-It started only with JS and `Advent of Code` contest and then extended to `Codeforces` also in JS and Kotlin latter
+It started only with JS and `Advent of Code` contest and then extended to `Codeforces` also in JS and Kotlin later

 In the root there is a lib folder to be able to store/share some common code between folders